 - Where the application is made on behalf of the proprietor of the business name, an authorization letter from the proprietor will be attached alongside the formal application to the commission.

-- The applicant for the conversion of business name to a limited liability will submit an evidence of up to date payment of annual returns for the business name.
+- The applicant for the conversion of a business name to a limited liability will submit evidence of up to date payment of annual returns for the business name.
 Payment of Annual Return for each year is N1, 000.00 (One thousand Naira) while penalty to pay for failure to pay each year is N2, 500.00 (Two Thousand Five Hundred Naira).
-The procedure for proper guidance on how to pay annual returns for business name are as follows:
+The procedure for proper guidance on how to pay annual returns for a business name is as follows:

 - Business name annual return is due for payment from 1st January to 30th June each year except the year it was registered.

 - Download and print in colour the Business Name A/R Form from the CAC website

 - Fill the Business name A/R Form and append signature on it.

 - Submit the completed forms for assessment at CAC